 What is the OpenAI Agents SDK?

 The Agents SDK is a lightweight, Python-first framework for building multi-agent workflows.
 It ships with a built-in agent loop (so the model can call tools, get results, and continue), Pydantic-validated function tools (any Python function can be a tool), sessions for conversation history, tracing for debugging/evals, and handoffs so one agent can delegate to another.
-It’s designed to be ergonomic while staying close to plain Python.
+Itโs designed to be ergonomic while staying close to plain Python.

 Install & prerequisites

-You’ll need a recent Python (3.9+ is fine), pip
+Youโll need a recent Python (3.9+ is fine), pip, and an OpenAI API key.

 - Install the SDK (per the docs):